jazzband/pip-tools/.github/ISSUE_TEMPLATE/bug-report.md

       attributes:
         label: Steps to Reproduce
         description: >-
-            Describe the reproduce to reproduce the bug.
+            Describe the steps to reproduce the bug.
         placeholder: |
             1. ...
             2. ...